 On the second anniversary of the Paris Agreement, it’s fitting that from now on every shipping service offered on the Freightos Marketplace will now include a transparent CO2 footprint estimation, to help customers optimize route and mode selection with live international CO2 footprint calculations.

 In the last two years, green freight has gained significant momentum.
-With new tools to support them, carriers, forwarders, and shippers are increasingly harnessing new technology, optimising process and advocating for green freight.
+With new tools to support them, carriers, forwarders, and shippers are increasingly harnessing new technology, optimizing process and advocating for green freight.
 From being the outsiders of the Paris Agreement, players in the freight industry are now set on making a difference.